MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/PostgreSQL.md

    ![PostgreSQL connection builder in Power Query Online](./media/postgresql/server-name-online.png)

-3. If necessary, include the name of your on-premises data gateway.
+3. Select the name of the on-premises data gateway you want to use.

 4. Select the **Basic** authentication kind and input your MySQL credentials in the **Username** and **Password** boxes.